Pregnancy and Hair Dye

 It is particularly important that you also carry out an allergy alert/ patch test before you dye your hair, to avoid causing any sensitivities or allergic reactions, as your skin can become more sensitive than usual when pregnant.

-Having had lots of clients with these questions, we asked Josh for his advice around pregnancy and hair colouring.
+Having had lots of clients with these questions, we asked Josh for his advice around pregnancy and hair dye pregnancy.

 Does being pregnant make a difference to how often I should colour my hair?